Samk13/snippetshub/docs/guide/interviewtests.md

   }

   /**
-   * Task 2: Return the number of cows with neighbours.
+   * Task 2: Return the number of cows with neighbors.
    *
    *
    * @return {number (integer)}